 Maggie Smith Movies

-Maggie Smith (1934-) is a two time Oscar®-winning English actress.
-She has acted on stage, film, and television for almost the last 70 years.
-Smith has appeared in over 50 films, and is one of Britain’s most recognizable actresses.
-Her IMDb page shows 84 acting credits since 1955.
-This page ranks 52 Maggie Smith movies from Best to Worst in six different sortable columns of information.
+Maggie Smith (1934-2024) was a two time Oscar®-winning English actress.
+She acted on stage, film, and television for almost the last 70 years.
+Smith was one of Britain’s most recognizable actresses.
+Her IMDb page shows 86 acting credits from 1955 to 2024.
+This page ranks Maggie Smith movies from Best to Worst in six different sortable columns of information.
 Television shows, shorts and her movies not released in North America theaters are not included in the rankings.

 Maggie Smith Movies Ranked In Chronological Order With Ultimate Movie Rankings Score (1 to 5 UMR Tickets) *Best combo of box office, reviews and awards.